wescottsharples/vscode-codeglow/README.md

 * `codeglow.enableLogging`: Enable debug logging to the CodeGlow output channel
 * `codeglow.onlyInZenMode`: When enabled, CodeGlow will only be active when VS Code's Zen Mode is enabled
 * `codeglow.enabledLanguages`: Choose which languages should use CodeGlow
+* `codeglow.keepMarkdownHeadingsVisible`: When true, keeps all markdown headings visible regardless of cursor position